-These attributes can lead to frustration, anger, tension and emotional outbursts from both you and your child, which is why it’s of utmost importance to remember that your child did not ask for these educational roadblocks; they are the product of unforeseen circumstance, and not the problem of the child themselves.
+These attributes can lead to frustration, anger, tension and emotional outbursts from both you and your child, which is why it’s of utmost importance to remember that your child did not ask for these educational roadblocks; they are the product of unforeseen circumstance and not the problem of the child themselves.

-An uplifting attitude and positive encouragement goes a lot further in building a child’s confidence and self-esteem than does negative imposition and hurtful expressions, which is why it’s vital to a child’s well-being to have a system of praise and rewards in place for each step on the path to not only educational success, but peace of mind.
+An uplifting attitude and positive encouragement goes a lot further in building a child’s confidence and self-esteem than does harmful imposition and hurtful expressions, which is why it’s vital to a child’s well-being to have a system of praise and rewards in place for each step on the path to not only educational success, but peace of mind.